Ömürbek Babanov: Raider takeover of the Kyrgyzstan Bank and NTS TV channel

+“Today, April 12 [2019], Sharipa Sadybakasova, Kalicha Omuralieva, and several other shareholders held a press conference in Bishkek, accusing Omurbek Babanov—leader of the ‘Respublika’ party—of orchestrating a hostile takeover of JSCB ‘Kyrgyzstan’ in 2008.”

 The NTS TV channel was formed on the basis of the VOSST TV and Radio Company, which was owned by the famous businessman Valery Khon under President Askar Akayev.
 The entrepreneur said that his oil base and television channel were raided by Babanov’s people with the support of the presidential family.
 After the events of March 2005, the TV channel was re-registered to other persons.
 Those around Babanov claimed that control of NTS had passed into the hands of the Bakiyev family.
 And after the April events of 2010, he again returned to Babanov, who, as is known, was on good terms with the head of the “provisional government” Roza Otunbayeva.
 Parliamentarians stated that the TV channel should have been transferred to the state, and not handed over to Babanov.